 - Achieving operational outcomes for your business to delight your customers

 Unlike staffing, an on-demand labor platform is a tool for you to perform and grow your business by connecting to labor when you need it.
 At Veryable, we operate an on-demand labor platform to help manufacturing and logistics businesses like yours find the operational labor they need to delight their customers.
-If you'd like to learn about what an on-demand labor platform looks like for your business, please head over to the Find Workers page to learn how an on-demand labor platform works.
+If you'd like to learn about what an on-demand labor platform looks like for your business, download the ultimate guide to on-demand labor below.